Removal for Disruptive Classroom Behavior

 In case of emergency, please call 911, then 303.871.3000.

 Individual instructors have the right to determine whether specific student classroom behavior is disruptive.
-In extenuating circumstances, instructors may require a student to leave an individual class meeting for disruptive behavior; however, instructors are not authorized to remove a student from the course without process.
+In extenuating circumstances, instructors may require a student to leave an individual class meeting for disruptive behavior; however, instructors are not authorized to remove a student from the course without following the procedure set forth in this document.
 Should such removal be deemed necessary, instructors must follow the procedure outlined below as soon as possible.

 To begin the process, all faculty members must file a Pioneers Care Report: https://publicdocs.maxient.com/reportingform.php?UnivofDenver&layout_id=99

-All concerns regarding community safety will be evaluated by Campus Safety.
+The Department of Campus Safety will evaluate all concerns regarding community safety.
 All other concerns will be directed through the Disruptive Classroom Behavior procedure.
-Upon receiving the Pioneers Care report, a representative from both Campus Life and the Office of the Provost will determine whether to proceed through the student conduct process, through the disruptive classroom behavior process, or jointly through both.
-If appropriate, the Office of Equal Opportunity/Title IX may be involved.
+Upon receiving the Pioneers Care report, a representative from both Campus Life & Inclusive Excellence and the Office of the Provost will determine whether to proceed through the Student Conduct Process, through the Disruptive Classroom Behavior procedure, or jointly through both.
+If appropriate, the Office of Equal Opportunity &Title IX may be involved.

 Disruptive Classroom Behavior